wujy28/tp/docs/UserGuide.md

 ## FAQ

+**Q**: I double-clicked the Jar file and it doesnt run, why?\
+**A**: Make sure that Java 11 is installed and do refer to step 5 of [Quick-start](#quick-start) for instructions to run application.

+**Q**: I have a list of patients, how do i view their details?\
+**A**: Please click on the patient you are interested in viewing.
+The details will be on the right hand side in the Patient Record Panel.

+**Q**: The Patient List Panel is cut off, i cant see some details for each patient\
+**A**: Please resize the application by dragging the border of the application window with your mouse.
+If the appplication is already in full screen mode, please drag the divider between the Patient List Panel and Patient Record Panel to the right.

+**Q**: I entered a command and there is no response from the application, what do i do?\
+**A**: A critical error might have occured.
+Please ensure your command is as specified in [Features](#features).
+Please contact the technical team in charge of your department to file a bug report on our [issues](tps://github.com/AY2324S1-CS2103T-T14-2/tp/issues) page.

+**Q**: I have accidentally cleared the whole patient record system, can i retrieve the lost details?\
+**A**: Yes, A&E has the [Undo](#undoing-a-command--undo) feature which allows you to retrieve all the lost details.

+**Q**: Will my data be saved immediately?\
+**A**: Yes, A&E saved your data after every command executed.

-Q: How do I transfer my data to another Computer?
+**Q**: How do I transfer my data to another Computer?\
-A: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous A&E home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AAndE home folder.

 --------------------------------------------------------------------------------------------------------------------